SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 and their dependent libraries with module command.
 We will see how to use the centrally managed applications via module command.

-The in built *tutorial* command on OSG helps the users to get started on OSG.
+The in built *tutorial* command helps the users to get started on OSG.
 The *tutorial* command sets up the input and script files for a specific example.
-A user can experiment with these files or use them as a template to prepare thier own input and script files.
+A user can experiment with these files or use them as a template to prepare their own input and script files.